raechiang/Capstone-Wildfire/README.md

 In terms of prediction, the random forest model would be the better choice.
 However, the gradient boosting model was about 20 and 40 times faster in learning speed and prediction speed, respectively.
 Still, there is only a finite number of counties, and the period used here is yearly, so having a larger computation time may not be too problematic.

-County map of predicted number of fires in 2019
 <p align="center">
+  County Map of Predicted Number of Fires in 2019
   <img src="/reports/figures/2019_pred.png" alt="Predicted number of fires in 2019">
 </p>

-County map of true number of fires in 2019
 <p align="center">
+  County Map of True Number of Fires in 2019
   <img src="/reports/figures/2019_true.png" alt="True number of fires in 2019">
 </p>